nullibrew/node-red-contrib-nulli-neo4j/README.md

 You can also specify a cypher query in the configuration.
 The parameters for the query (if needed) are read from `msg.params`.
 The cypher query can also be passed to the node as `msg.query`.
 Below are some examples:

-1. Example of hard coded query in the configuratiob of the node.
+1. Example of hard coded query in the configuration of the node.
 ```
-MATCH (m:Movie {title: 'Forrest Gump'}) return m
+MATCH (m:Movie {title: "Forrest Gump"}) return m
 ```

 2. Example of a parameterized query.